Chart Color Schemes

 Glenroy hosts a young demographic, positioning it in the bottom quartile nationwide

-Glenroy's median age is 34 years, which is lower than Greater Melbourne's average of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Glenroy has a higher proportion of residents aged 25-34 (22.1%) but fewer residents aged 5-14 (9.7%).
+Glenroy's median age is 34 years, which is lower than Greater Melbourne's average of 37 and Australia's average of 38 years.
+Compared to Greater Melbourne, Glenroy has a higher percentage of residents aged 25-34 (22.1%) but fewer residents aged 5-14 (9.7%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and present, the proportion of Glenroy's population aged 35 to 44 has grown from 15.5% to 16.1%, while the proportion of residents aged 85 and above has declined from 3.5% to 2.8%.
-Population forecasts for the year 2041 suggest substantial demographic changes in Glenroy, with the strongest projected growth in the 45-54 age group, expected to increase by 70%, adding 1,888 residents and reaching a total of 4,588.
+According to the 2021 Census, the percentage of Glenroy's population aged 35-44 has increased from 15.5% to 16.1%, while the percentage of residents aged 85 and above has decreased from 3.5% to 2.8%.
+Population forecasts for the year 2041 suggest substantial demographic changes in Glenroy, with the strongest projected growth in the 45-54 age group, which is expected to grow by 67%, adding 1,844 residents to reach a total of 4,588.